-- To know about why changes occur in the female body - To know about the menstrual cycle and why and how this occurs - To know about how puberty and the menstrual cycle might affect both mind and body - To know about the changes in the male body as it ages - To know that mood swings, emotions, embarrassment and feelings of insecurity and that these are normal feelings around the time of puberty - To know about the human life cycle and the considerations to be made before creating an embryo - To know about what a relationship is and how there are many different types of relationship in our society today - To know about the qualities of a good relationship - love, care, trust and respect - To know that their body is their own and that they have a right to say 'no' to any relationship - Sexual reproduction and how the penis becomes hard and is carefully inserted inside the vagina - To know sperm is released and the possibility of these cells fertilising a female egg cell inside the vagina - To know about the creation of an embryo and the human gestation period - To know about the responsibilities, emotions and consequences of intimate or sexual relationships - To know that they can talk to a trusted adult about any concerns or questions that they may have - To understand and learn the PANTS rules
+YEAR 6 To know about why changes occur in the Lifewise N/A female body It is about understanding when you • To know about the menstrual cycle and why are ready to begin an intimate or and how this occurs sexual relationship.
+To know about how puberty and the It talks about what consent means menstrual cycle might affect both mind and and that this is essential between body individuals who are developing their To know about the changes in the male body relationship further. as it ages It talks about the age of consent in • To know that mood swings, emotions, the UK and the possible embarrassment and feelings of insecurity and consequences of breaking this law. that these are normal feelings around the • This lesson discusses how time of puberty sometimes sperm is released from • To know about the human life cycle and the the penis and that this is commonly considerations to be made before creating an known as a 'wet dream'. embryo • It discusses that the penis may feel To know about what a relationship is and how hard and grow bigger at times but there are many different types of relationship that this is normal and the penis will in our society today return to its usual state.
+To know about the qualities of a good FGM relationship - love, care, trust and respect • To know that they have rights and To know that their body is their own and that When the law is being broken. they have a right to say 'no' to any CWP relationship • To describe how and why the body Sexual reproduction and how the penis Changes during puberty in becomes hard and is carefully inserted inside preparation for reproduction. the vagina • To consider different ways people To know sperm is released and the possibility To know sperm is released and the possibility 6 66 To know about the creation of an embryo and the human particulation particulation the human gestation period To know about the responsibilities, emotions and consequences of intimate or sexual relationships To know that they can talk to a trusted adult about any concerns or questions that they may have To understand and learn the PANTS rules